maryamagahi/Playground/README.md

    * One adjustment I might consider is strategically limiting the number of features used in the machine learning model.
 Although this wasn't a significant concern in the current analysis due to the manageable size of the feature set, a more focused approach based on exploratory data analysis (EDA) could enhance model runtime efficiency.

+## Project 3.
+ML_Classification_Customer Satisfaction Prediction
+**Description:** The goal of the problem is to predict whether a passenger was satisfied or not considering his/her overall experience of travelling on the Shinkansen Bullet Train.

+* **Challenges:**
+  * Large Feature set
+  * Hackathon Format

+*  **Improvement Opportunities:**
+   * Feature Engineering